wwwennie/miu_maps/README.md

 # miu_maps

-A small python package for generating chemical potential maps involving a host material and competing phases.
+A small python collection for generating chemical potential maps involving a host material and competing phases.

 Using sympy: based on inputted phases and enthalpies of formation, it parses chemical formulae, constructs and solves appropriate chemical potential inequalities, and creates a plot